keyasinghkya/keyasinghkya.github.io/content/projects/neither/intimate-immensity.md

 So, Intimate Immensity was born out of curiosity, isolation and anxiety: curiosity in the inherent physiological and psychological senses that create a sense of self and belonging in each of us; isolation caused by Covid-19 and anxiety caused by being torn between two places I like to call home.

-In its first rendition, the outcome included a sculptural installation with a virtual environment built to scale – physical elements such as soil, a tree, scents and a mirror.
+The outcome included a sculptural installation with a virtual environment built to scale – physical elements such as soil, a tree, scents and a mirror.
 The virtual environment consisted of corresponding elements as well as additional elements – text, real-time camera view, etc – which were created with an abstract, figurative aesthetic.
 I created the visual, virtual material primarily using MRI software.
 This was in connection to another project of mine [#jpeg2dicom](/projects/neither/jpeg2dicom) where I am exploring how to compress videos into 3D objects using MRI readers.
 In the context of Intimate Immensity, these visuals served as a muted reference to the corporeal inner world that exists within each one of us.

 {{< pdf-link src="/pdfs/intimate-immensity-singh.pdf" text="read by BA thesis here" >}}